 Advanced Audit retains all Exchange, SharePoint, and Azure Active Directory audit records for one year.
 This is accomplished by a default audit log retention policy that retains any audit record that contains the value of Exchange, SharePoint, or AzureActiveDirectory for the Workload property (which indicates the service in which the activity occurred) for one year.
 Retaining audit records for longer periods can help with on-going forensic or compliance investigations.
 For more information, see the "Default audit log retention policy" section in Manage audit log retention policies.

-We're also releasing the capability to retain audit logs for 10 years.
+In addition to the one-year retention capabilities of Advanced Audit, we have also released the capability to retain audit logs for 10 years.
 The 10-year retention of audit logs helps support long running investigations and respond to regulatory, legal, and internal obligations.

 Audit log retention policies

 All audit records generated in other services that aren't covered by the default audit log retention policy (described in the previous section) are retained for 90 days.
 But you can create customized audit log retention policies to retain other audit records for longer periods of time up to 10 years.
 You can create a policy to retain audit records based on one or more of the following criteria:

 The Microsoft 365 service where the audited activities occur.